JohnCSu/JohnCSu.github.io/_posts/2024-03-05-Adjoint-Method.md

 Because the pdf is concise and therefore dense, it can be quite hard, at a glance, to understand all the points relating to the adjoint method.
 I recommend looking at the youtube channel Machine Learning & Simulation and his excellent explanation on the adjoint method [playlist](https://www.youtube.com/playlist?list=PLISXH-iEM4Jk27AmSvISooRRKH4WtlWKP).

-The PDF by Dr. Bradley is more general and applies to Differential Algebraic Equations (DAEs) while the YouTube videos is the adjoint method focused on Explicitely represented ODEs (i.e. can be expressed in the form $ \dfrac{dy}{dt} = f(y,t) $ .
+The PDF by Dr. Bradley is more general and applies to Differential Algebraic Equations (DAEs) while the YouTube videos is the adjoint method focused on Explicitely represented ODEs (i.e. can be expressed in the form $\dfrac{dy}{dt}=f(y,t)$ .
 For this post we'll work with the latter type of ODEs

 I wrote this notebook to help me learn how the adjoint methods works as well as bridge the gap between these two sources of information.
 If you wish to understand why each step is performed in the method please look at the links above.